‘The Bay’ Star Patrika Darbo Has Emmy Revoked Following A ‘Submission Error’

 The errors for Darbo’s Emmy reel submission included that she’d appeared on the Amazon soap opera The Bay before and the fact that the reel contained scenes from more than one episode of the series.
 According to the rules, entries in the category could only include scenes from one episode, and entrants could not have appeared on the show before.

-Gregori Martin, The Bay Executive Producer, first alerted the actress that NATAS planned to investigate the matter.
-Later, the Senior Vice President of NATAS, David Michaels, informed Darbo that the investigation did not go in her favor.
+Gregori Martin, The Bay executive producer, first alerted the actress that NATAS planned to investigate the matter.
+Later, the senior vice president of NATAS, David Michaels, informed Darbo that the investigation did not go in her favor.

-According to Soap Opera Digest, of the shocking turn of events, Darbo said, “This has really broken my heart.”
+“This has really broken my heart,” Darbo said of the shaking turn of events, according to Soap Opera Digest.

 ‘The Bay’ Star Patrika Darbo’s Emmy Revoked Over Submission Error (EXCLUSIVE) https://t.co/rCBgVu8rQf pic.twitter.com/v1FZUOjyvn